June 18, 2022

-When approached by the victorious, war-weary Macbeth (Daniel Craig) and his pal Banquo (Amber Gray--traditionally the role is played by a male) the witches prophecy a complicated future that places the crown on Macbeth but none of his heirs.
+When approached by the victorious, war-weary Macbeth (Daniel Craig) and his pal Banquo (Amber Gray--traditionally the role is played by a male) the witches forecast a complicated future, one that places the crown on Macbeth but none of his heirs.
 Later, these same bearers of mystical tidings reveal Macbeth cannot die by someone who is "...of woman born."

 Invested in the thrill of her husband's reign over the land, Lady Macbeth (the intoxicating Ruth Negga) plots with Macbeth to assassinate their house guest, King Duncan (Paul Lazar, a downtown thespian darling).
 Frequently speaking directly to the audience, Lazar's quirky persona engraves the King with an insouciance unusual for royalty.

 Physically fit and menacing, Craig harnesses his strongman chops to portray the wrath of Macbeth.
 Negga, on the other hand, synthesizes sheer ambition to unquenchable guilt in a performance that digs into Shakespeare's rich soil for sustenance and redemption.

 What sets Negga apart is her effortless kinship to the language.
 She morphs from the steely, murderous accomplice to a woman gnawed by remorse and afflicted by apparitions.
 Simply put, she doesn't convert Lady Macbeth into a monster, instead, she fully portrays an iron-willed woman whose moral compass disintegrates.

 While there is no denying Craig’s theatrical presence and appetite for power, the expression of the internal conflict that poisons his reason treads lightly on the tragedy's topsoil.